From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

+RI distribution analysis via box plots (see our replication package~\cite{repl_pack}) suggests outliers have no impact on model performance averages; rather, the performance stems from the models’ ability (or inability) to learn from the data.
 The performance trends across models and metrics align with the proportion of classifiers that outperform the baselines.
-For both developer- and snippet-wise prediction, performance degrades when fewer classifiers outperform the baselines (ranging from 0\% to 60\% across model types and metrics).
-Conversely, performance improves when a larger proportion of classifiers (66.7\% to 100\% ) outperform the baselines.
-Overall, only 49.1\% of snippet-wise and 45.4\% of developer-wise classifiers perform better than the baselines.
-The positive RI for snippet-wise AC models is statistically significant for all comprehensibility models except for \AU in the RF model.
-The positive RI for dev-wise AC models is statistically significant for all models, except for \AU, \BD in KNN, \ABU in RF.
+In snippet-wise and developer-wise prediction, only 48\% and 50\% of classifiers outperform the baselines, respectively.
+In order to assess the statistical significance of the RI values, we conducted Mann-whitney U test~\cite{mann-witney} with a significance level of 0.05.
+The positive RI values for snippet-wise AC models are statistically significant across all metrics and models, except for \AU in RF, \ABUFIF in CNN, and \BD in XGBoost.
+Similarly, for dev-wise AC models, statistical significance holds across all metrics and models, except for \AU and \BD in KNN, and \ABU in RF and XGBoost.
+The full statistical results, including p-values, are available in our replication package~\cite{repl_pack}.

-Comparing the RI of developer-wise \textit{vs.} snippet-wise AC models, we observe mixed trends. \BD show consistent improvement in both snippet- and dev-wise settings across the board for every model except MLP.
-No trend is observed in between code understandability metrics \textit{vs.} readability metrics for both settings.
+Comparing the RI of developer-wise \textit{vs.} snippet-wise AC models, we observe mixed trends. \BD shows consistent improvement in both snippet- and dev-wise settings across the board for every model except for two cases; both developer- and snippet-wise for MLP and developer-wise for CNN.
+No trend is observed between code understandability metrics and the readability metric (\RL) in both settings.

 \looseness=-1

 \looseness=-1